BenjaminJacobs1/JoinTeam/README.md

 	after XX/2014 will also start at 1000 skill point instead of 0.
 -	This plugin let players choose their teams and the balance obtained will be less precise than a shuffle.
--	The current calculation will lead to strange result with bots.
--	You display the hive skill of the teams and players in the scoreboard using NS2+ mod options.
+-	You should display the hive skill of the teams and players in the scoreboard using NS2+ mod options.
 	(it will be less confusing for players, who cannot join the team of their choice)

-This Plugin is under development,
+-	The plugin ignore bots for the average skill calculation.
+This influence the team average skills and players count in each team.

 Please report any issue.
 The plugin is available in github: https://github.com/BenjaminJacobs1/JoinTeam If you are looking for documentation about shine in general, take a look here: